appirio-tech/lc1-project/README.md

   ```

 ## Deadwood
-For your convenience we have pre-configured the development and production config files with actual live databases hosted via Heroku.
+For your convenience we have pre-configured the development config files with actual live databases hosted via Heroku.
 We are collective refereing to these two databases as **Deadwood**.
 So you should be  able to run `npm install`  followed by `grunt` and see a live app with real data.
 Please keep in mind you still need [PostgreSQL](http://www.postgresql.org/download/)
 installed localy to run the app, since the npm install of pg will look for local pg bindings.
 The **Deadwood** databases are considered the wild west, and should be used at your own risk.
 If you are working
 on a challenge that does **NOT** alter the model (i.e. a UI challenge) you are welcome to use **Deadwood**.
 However if you are working on a challenge that needs to alter either database you should switch to  local